syncfusion-content/xamarin-docs/Xamarin/DataGrid/Swiping.md

 {% endtabs %}

 ![Maximum swipe offset based on the content of the swipe template](SfDataGrid_images/SwipeOffsetMode.png)

+N> The `SfDataGrid.MaxSwipeOffset` property's value will not be considered when the `SfDataGrid.SwipeOffsetMode` is set as `SwipeOffsetMode.Auto`.

 ## How to load custom swipe buttons based on row data?